cwolfhope/Trends-in-LOL-Player-Performance/README.md

 The dataset for this project was manually compiled from the list of 'Best Zac Players' via the 'Porofessor' Desktop Application.

-The 'Porofessor' Desktop Application can be aquired via the 'Overwolf' app store or viewed with limited access at their webpage: https://porofessor.gg/
+The 'Porofessor' Desktop Application can be acquired via the 'Overwolf' app store or viewed with limited access at their webpage: https://porofessor.gg/
 Overwolf: https://www.overwolf.com/
-An image of this list and an example of the the presentation of this data (using the statistics of the #1 Zac player) can be located at: https://imgur.com/a/t5ltjdo
+An image of this list and an example of the presentation of this data (using the statistics of the #1 Zac player) can be located at: https://imgur.com/a/t5ltjdo

 # Data Types

-Within the dataset there is five different types of data that are listed.
+Within the dataset, there are five different types of data that are listed.
 These include:
 - Rank (Ordered from High to Low)
 - Winrate (Describes the winrate of the ranking player's Zac statistics without relation to overall account winrate)